istanbuljs/nyc/README.md

 ## Excluding Files

-You can tell nyc to ignore specific files and directories by adding an `config.nyc.exclude` array to your `package.json`.
+You can tell nyc to exclude specific files and directories by adding an `config.nyc.exclude` array to your `package.json`.
 Each element of the array is a glob pattern indicating which paths should be omitted.

 Globs are matched using [minimatch](https://github.com/isaacs/minimatch)

-In addition to patterns specified in the package, nyc will always ignore files in `node_modules`.
+In addition to patterns specified in the package, nyc will always exclude files in `node_modules`.

-For example, the following config will ignore all of `node_modules`, any files with the extension `.spec.js`, and anything in the `build/`
+For example, the following config will exclude all `node_modules`, any files with the extension `.spec.js`, and anything in the `build`
 directory:

 ```json